blazium-engine/blazium-docs/contributing/workflow/bisecting_regressions.rst

     git bisect good

 After entering one of the commands above, Git will switch to a different commit.
-You should now build Godot again, try to reproduce the bug, then enter ``git bisect good`` or ``git bisect bad`` depending on the result.
+You should now build Blazium again, try to reproduce the bug, then enter ``git bisect good`` or ``git bisect bad`` depending on the result.
 You'll have to repeat this several times.
 The longer the commit range, the more steps will be required.
 5 to 10 steps are usually sufficient to find most regressions; Git